 There are 50 questions on the CDL general knowledge test in New Hampshire, of which you have to correctly answer at least 40 questions (80%) to pass the test and take a CLP.
 These tests cover the contents of the New Hampshire CDL manual involving topics such as braking and shifting, backing techniques, emergencies and special road conditions.

 The New Hampshire road skills test consists of three parts: a pre-trip inspection, a basic vehicle control, and an on-road skills test.
-This test is conducted on the streets and aims to test your driving skills such as reverse 2-point parking, observe right-of-way, stop quickly, backing up, passing, signal and turn, and so on.
+This test is conducted on the streets and aims to test your driving skills such as reverse 2-point parking, observing right-of-way, stopping quickly, backing up, passing, signal and turn, and so on.